-10. The Working Group also deeply regrets that the United States has not ratified other major international and regional human rights instruments that have a direct impact on the rights of women, such as the International Covenant on Economic, Social and Cultural Rights; the Convention on the Rights of the Child; the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; the Convention on the Rights of Persons with Disabilities; and the Inter-American Convention of Belém do Pará".
+10. The Working Group also deeply regrets that the United States has not ratified other major international and regional human rights instruments that have a direct impact on the rights of women, such as the International Covenant on Economic, Social and Cultural Rights; the Convention on the Rights of the Child; the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; the Convention on the Rights of Persons with Disabilities; and the Inter-American Convention on the Prevention, Punishment and Eradication of Violence against Women "Convention of Belém do Pará".
 It further regrets that it is not party to the Equal Remuneration Convention, 1951 (No. 100), the Workers with Family Responsibilities Convention, 1981 (No. 156), the Indigenous and Tribal Peoples Convention, 1989 (No. 169), the Maternity Protection Convention, 2000 (No. 183) and the Domestic Workers Convention, 2011 (No. 189) of the International Labour Organization (ILO).